 Differences between fixed and adjustable loans

-You might choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
 Call American Commerce Mortgage at 714-970-9700 for details.

-ARMs usually start at a very low rate that may increase as the loan ages.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate programs benefit people who plan to move before the loan adjusts.
+ARMs most often feature their lowest, most attractive rates at the beginning of the loan.
+They guarantee that interest rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are often best for borrowers who expect to move within three or five years.
+These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.

-Most people who choose ARMs do so because they want to get lower introductory rates and do not plan to remain in the home longer than this initial low-rate period.
-ARMs are risky when property values go down and borrowers can't sell or refinance their loan.
+Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan to stay in the home for any longer than this initial low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they cannot sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at 714-970-9700.
 We answer questions about different types of loans every day.